19 September, 2011

 NEW ENGLAND ICE YACHT ASSOCIATION FALL MEETING AND SWAP MEET

 The Great Swap meet, lunch and business meeting will be held Sat.
-Oct.29 and the old reliable Doubletree Hotel in Westborough, MA.
+Oct.29 at the old reliable Doubletree Hotel in Westborough, MA.
 The Swap Meet starts at ten, luncheon at noon, meeting right after lunch.

 There is always terrific gear, complete boats, hardware, and good company.
 Bring stuff to sell and trade; help keep the iceboat economy humming!
-It’s always well worth the drive from Maine
+It’s always well worth the drive from Maine.

 SUNDAY NOVEMBER 6TH FALL MEETING AT DAVE FORTIER’S.